oerc-music/music-archive/docs/designnotes.md

 of specific pieces and movements/part of specific pieces (such as fragments of Climb!)

+- `Event`, specifically triggering a musicode (could be a new sub-type).

 - `Performed_work`s, including "Climb!" as a whole, and also its individual fragments using the new type `Part_of_Work` (which are loosely comparable to movements)